videolan/x265/doc/reST/api.rst

 x265 will accept input pixels of any depth between 8 and 16 bits regardless of the depth of its internal pixels (8 or 10).
 It will shift and mask input pixels as required to reach the internal depth.
-If downshifting is being performed using our CLI application, the :option:`--dither` option may be enabled to reduce banding.
+If downshifting is being performed using our CLI application (to 8 bits), the :option:`--dither` option may be enabled to reduce banding.
 This feature is not available through the C interface.

 Encoder
 =======